 During examination, vacation and other periods, conduct meetings may occur as necessary.
 A conduct meeting may be called during these times if deemed necessary by the associate dean of student affairs or a designee.
-All decisions rendered during this interim period must conform to the spirit of the Student Code of Conduct process as expressed in this handbook.
+All decisions rendered during this interim period must conform to the spirit of the Student Code of Conduct process as expressed in the Student Handbook.